SajjadAhmad14/Reformer/README.md

 ## 🤝 Contributing

+- If you want to contribute or have a feature to add.
+- Go to the repo
+- Open a pull request

 Contributions, issues and feature requests are welcome!

-Feel free to check the <a href="https://github.com/RICKCOYL/embeded-images-and-videos/issues"> issues page</a>.
+Feel free to check the [issues page](https://github.com/SajjadAhmad14/Reformer/issues)

 ## Show your support